mtellect/Flutter-Ecommerce-App/README.md

 ## What we did

-Basically in this part we would build the various user screens for the user section of the application, without full functionalities.
+Basically in this part we built the various user screens for the user section of the application, without full functionalities.

 ### Show some :heart: and star the repo to support the project